In today’s video we’ll continue to expand our vocabulary and learn a new English word – “insidious.”

 And suffix “-ous” in English helps form an adjective.

-And so, the literal meaning of “insidious” is “sitting in an ambush.”
+Thus, the literal meaning of “insidious” is “sitting in an ambush.”

 To be insidious means to progress gradually but with inevitable harm.
 Or, having “hidden harm,” as if sitting in an ambush.